Texy/Weather-Station/README.md

 ## Instructions to deploy

-1. Start with a fresh install of Raspbian.
-Boot up as per usual and expand the filesystem to fill the SD card.
+1. Start with a fresh install of Raspbian or Raspbian Lite.
 1. Enable I²C.
 Enter the following command after logging into your Pi:

   `sudo raspi-config`